[ jump to synopses ]

 Llanidloes based, the area covered in the first instance will be the valleys of the Hafren and the Wye, i.e. Montgomeryshire and Radnorshire as far south as Builth Wells.

 One of the main features of PenCambria will be detailed reports from the Arwystli Society of Llanidloes.
 This is a cultural society with a very similar agenda, arranging outings and events with speakers who are both knowledgeable and entertaining with their presentations and talks, which are greatly enjoyed by the members.

-Buildings and other places of interest will feature prominently with a look at the architecture, the history and traditions of an individual building in each issue.
+Buildings and other places of interest feature prominently with a look at the architecture, the history and traditions of an individual building in each issue.

-Many interesting people or people with interesting lives live in or come from Mid-Wales and, as biography and autobiography, these will also feature strongly in the magazine.
+Many interesting people or people with interesting lives live in or come from Mid-Wales and, as biography and autobiography, these also feature strongly in the magazine.

-The magazine will be word-based, non-glossy and black and white, although bearing these features in mind, illustrations may be included to enhance the text.
+The magazine word-based, non-glossy and black and white, although bearing these features in mind, illustrations may be included to enhance the text.
 All in all, it is a magazine aimed at people who like a good read.

 Deadline for issue no. 1 is 28th February and for more information as regards submissions and subscriptions, etc, please see details on submitting an article.